mdn/content/files/en-us/web/api/storage_api/storage_quotas_and_eviction_criteria/index.md

 For example, if the device has a 500 GiB hard drive, Firefox will allow an origin in best-effort mode to store up to 50 GiB of data.
 In persistent mode, 250 GiB of data is allowed to be stored.

-Note that it might not actually be possible for the origin to reach this quota because it is calculated based on the **total** disk space, not the currently available disk space.
+Note that it might not actually be possible for the origin to reach this quota because it is calculated based on the hard drive **total** size, not the currently available disk space.
 This is done for security reasons, to avoid {{Glossary("fingerprinting")}}.

 Firefox has a second quota called _group limit_ that applies to all origins that are part of the same eTLD+1 domain.
 For example: `mozilla.org`, `www.mozilla.org`, and `joe.blogs.mozilla.org` are three different origins that are part of the same eTLD+1 group.
 This group maximum storage limit is 10 GiB, but is going to be removed as part of [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1305665).